commitspark/graphql-api/README.md

 # Design choices

-Contentlab is intentionally built with a very narrow feature set to facilitate integration into larger systems.
+Contentlab is intentionally built with a very narrow feature set to facilitate composition into larger systems.

 Contentlab...
 * is declarative and builds its GraphQL API from a single GraphQL type definition text file
-* is completely stateless and for each API request obtains all state from Git
-* is written for serverless environments
+* is completely stateless and for each call obtains all state from Git, ideal for use in serverless environments
 * is fully headless and does _not_ offer any graphical user interface
 * supports immutable content based on Git's ref addressing scheme
 * does _not_ contain any authentication mechanism as this is better handled elsewhere (e.g. Lambda authorizers)